salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 ### Tiled Layouts

-Sometimes, you want more than one axis per figure.
+Sometimes, you want more than one axes per figure.
 The functions **`tiledlayout`** and **`nexttile`** allow you to add multiple axes to a single figure in tiled positions.

 The syntax is fairly straightforward.
-In the simplest syntax, you simply call **`nexttile`** each time you want to add a new axis to a figure window.
+In the simplest syntax, you simply call **`nexttile`** each time you want to add a new axes to a figure window.
 Here, we will add two axes, as follows:

 ```matlab linenums="1" title="Adding Tiled Axes"
 figure